dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

      Returns the arguments passed to the running application as a vector of instances of :drm:`<byte-string>`.

-   See also
+   :seealso:

      - :func:`application-filename`
      - :func:`application-name`
      - :func:`tokenize-command-string`

 .. function:: application-filename